mui/material-ui/docs/pages/blog/mui-x-v7.md

 <RichTreeView items={myDataSet} slots={{ item: CustomTreeItem }} />
 ```

-You can check all the details of the given example on the [RichTreeView customization page](https://mui.com/x/react-tree-view/rich-tree-view/customization/#headless-api).
+You can check all the details of the given example on the [Rich Tree View customization page](https://mui.com/x/react-tree-view/rich-tree-view/customization/#headless-api).

 :::info
 To avoid further breaking changes with the subcomponents names, this new customization API was named with a numerical suffix '2', for example, `TreeItem2` and `TreeItem2Content`.

 This update ensures that any existing customizations remain unaffected, providing you with a seamless transition to adopt the latest API at your convenience.

-Our plan is to replace the move the new implementation to the `TreeItem` component on the next major release and remove all those suffixes.
+Our plan is to replace the move the new implementation to the Tree Item component on the next major release and remove all those suffixes.
 :::

 ## Charts